Performance of Michigan sMDT Prototype Chambers for the HL-LHC ATLAS Muon Detector Upgrade: Conclusions

-Where $\rho$ is the resistivity of the material and $\omega$ is the angular frequency of the signal.
-At 1 MHz, the skin depth of aluminum is calculated to be 84 microns.
-Plugging this value in to equation \ref{eq:speedOfProp}, we find a signal propagation speed of 77\% the speed of light.
-The signal propagation speed is not strongly dependent on the frequency assumed, and changing the assumed frequency by a factor of two only changes the calculated propagation speed by about 5\%.

-With an estimate of the signal propagation speed we can create a simulated distribution of the change in residuals due to signal propagation effects.
-The distribution of changes in residuals due to a finite signal propagation speed is analogous to the MC truth multiple scattering distribution shown in figure \ref{fig:MC_residuals}.
-The procedure is as follows.
-Draw a random angle from a $\cos^2\theta$ distribution \cite{PDG}, up to the maximum geometric angular acceptance (defined by total chamber height and length of wires).
-The $\cos^2\theta$ assumption is conservative and will overestimate the error because the acceptance for large angles is smaller due to geometric phase space considerations.
-Calculate the signal propagation distance for each hit as a function of $\theta$ and subtract off the mean propagation distance (as the mean propagation time is already accounted for by the $\Delta t_0$ parameter).
-Using the signal propagation speed, convert the distance to a signal propagation time.
-The signal propagation time has a standard deviation of about 0.4 nanoseconds.
-Then, assuming hits are uniformly distributed in radius, choose a random radius between 0 and the inner tube radius, and use the r(t) function derived in section \ref{sec:method} to calculate the difference in measured radius if the timing was displaced by the signal propagation time.
-Hits at small radii will be more sensitive to changes in timing because the drift velocity is larger near the wire.
-The resulting distribution is plotted in figure \ref{fig:sigPropResidual}.
-We deconvolute the resulting hit and fit residuals with this histogram, and find a change in resolution of 2.2 \textmu m.
+To estimate the systematic error due variations in signal propagation distance we do as follows.
+We generate tracks with random angle drawn from a from a $\cos^2\theta$ distribution \cite{PDG}, up to the maximum geometric angular acceptance (defined by total chamber height and length of wires).
+We calculate the signal propagation distance for each hit as a function of $\theta$ and subtract the mean propagation distance (as the mean propagation time is already accounted for by the $\Delta t_0$ parameter).
+Using the signal propagation speed, we convert the distance to a signal propagation time.
+This procedure shows the standard deviation of the signal propagation time is about 0.4 nanoseconds.
+Then, assuming hits are uniformly distributed in radius, we choose a random radius between 0 and the inner tube radius, and use the r(t) function to calculate the difference in measured radius if the timing was displaced by the signal propagation time.
+Hits at small radii are more sensitive to changes in timing because the drift velocity is larger near the wire.
+We deconvolute the resulting biased and unbiased residuals with this histogram, and find a change in resolution of 2.2 \textmu m.
 Thus, 2.2 \textmu m is the systematic uncertainty envelope associated with the signal propagation timing.